First Time DUI Consequences

-If a person’s first-time DUI involves a BAC of between 0.10 and 0.159, it would be classified as a Tier 2 DUI.
-A Tier 2 DUI is also called a High DUI.
-Penalties for a High DUI include a jail sentence of between two days and six months, and a one-year suspension of the person’s driver’s license.
+If the BAC for a first-time DUI offense falls between 0.10 and 0.159, it is classified as a Tier 2 DUI, also known as a High DUI.
+Penalties for a High DUI include a jail sentence ranging from two days to six months and a one-year driver’s license suspension.

-A Tier 1 DUI is also referred to as a General Impairment DUI and is what a person’s charge is when their BAC is between 0.08 percent and 0.999 percent.
-This is the lowest tier of DUI offenses, and comes with no jail time and no license suspension for a first-time offender.
+A Tier 1 DUI, often referred to as a General Impairment DUI, is the least severe DUI offense, applicable when a person’s BAC is between 0.08 percent and 0.999 percent.
+For first-time offenders, there are no jail time or license suspension penalties involved.